dji-sdk/Mobile-SDK-Doc/source/introduction/component-guide-missions.md

 The Remote Controller yaw stick can be used to adjust the heading of the aircraft during mission execution, which also adjusts the direction of flight to the new yaw.
 Using any other stick controls will cancel the mission.

-TapFly is only supported on the Phantom 4.
+TapFly is only supported on the Mavic Pro and Phantom 4.

 ![p4TapFlyAni](../images/component-guide/p4TapFlyAni.gif)